syegulalp/Akilang/language.md

 ## ptr

-Type prefix to indicate the value in question is a pointer to the stated type, e.g. `var x=ptr i32`.
+Type prefix to indicate the value in question is a pointer to the stated type, e.g. `var x:ptr i32`.
 This is currently used mainly in library functions and demos, so its casual use isn't recommended.